 The University of Glasgow also has an institutional data repository called Enlighten: Research Data, which accepts datasets produced by researchers in the University.
 These datasets may or may not underpin research publications.

 Subject-based repositories, such as PubMed, and data centres are also able to receive research outputs such as publications, reports, images or even datasets.

 The University’s Publications Policy requires all staff research publications produced after 22 September 2008 to be deposited within Enlighten.
 You are not required to deposit earlier publications unless you want to.

-Most major reserach funders now require the dataset which underpins a publication to be available for scrutiny.
+Most major research funders now require the dataset which underpins a publication to be available for scrutiny.
 By depositing your datasets in Enlighten: ResearchData, you will satisfy this funder requirement.